Mystified by public sector application requirements?

 selectioncriteria.com.au has been created to give you the keys to:

-This material is provided by Dr Ann Villiers, Mental Nutritionist and author of national best-seller How to write and talk to selection criteria, the most authoritative resource on selection criteria, now in its fifth edition, with proven results over more than a decade.
+This material is provided by Dr Ann Villiers, Mental Nutritionist and author of national best-seller How to write and talk to selection criteria, the most authoritative resource on selection criteria, now in its seventh edition, with proven results over more than a decade.

 These services and free resources direct you to good practice in recruiting and selecting staff, and give you the tools and techniques for increasing your chances of job success in the public service.

 New Release 2024

 How to Write and Talk to Selection Criteria (7th ed.
 Updated)